 Hence, all the Google TV features are there on Kodak Matrix QLED.

-When it comes to installing some Android apps then there is no default dedicated application for that such as Play Store on our smartphone.
-Instead, on the TV, the play store has been integrated in such a way we can directly search for the TV-compatible applications from Google’s TV interface to install or uninstall them.
+When it comes to installing some Android apps there is no default dedicated application for that such as Play Store on our smartphone.
+Instead, on the TV, the Play Store has been integrated in such a way we can directly search for TV-compatible applications from Google’s TV interface to install or uninstall them.

 Kodak Matrix QLED audio quality